ladybug-tools/hb-radiance-primer/text/components/Annual_Irradiance.md

 A Wea object produced from the Wea components that are under the Light Sources tab.
 This can also be the path to a .wea or a .epw file.
 * ##### timestep
 An integer for the timestep of the inpput _wea.
 This value is used to compute average irradiance and cumulative radiation.
 (Default: 1)
+* ##### visible
+Boolean to indicate the type of irradiance output, which can be solar (False) or visible (True).
+Note that the output values will still be irradiance (W/m2) when "visible" is selected but these irradiance values will be just for the visible portion of the electromagnetic spectrum.
+The visible irradiance values can be converted into illuminance by multiplying them by the Radiance luminous efficacy factor of 179.
+(Default: False).
 * ##### north
 A number between -360 and 360 for the counterclockwise difference between the North and the positive Y-axis in degrees.
 This can also be Vector for the direction to North.
 (Default: 0).
 * ##### grid_filter